logo Arizona Trailblazers

 group

-Arturo, Chuck, Barry, Eileen; Lisa, Wendy and Ted
+Arturo, Chuck, Barry, Eileen; Lisa, Wendy, Ted

 For this hike, four of the Trailblazers who were at Canyon Point campground for the weekend met up with three Trailblazers who drove in from Fountain Hills.
-Although both parties experienced slight delays, we happened to arrive at precisely the same time.
-The seven Trailblazers then began the 7 mile Horton Springs Day Hike in the Rim country East of Payson, at a temperature of 70 degrees.
+Although both parties experienced slight delays, we happened to arrive at the same time.
+The seven Trailblazers then began the 7 mile Horton Springs Day Hike in the Rim country east of Payson, at a temperature of 70 degrees.

 True to a Trailblazer’s curious nature, one adventurous hiker enticed us to explore an unmarked trail that we passed on the way to the actual trailhead.
 It quickly led back to the road, so we went to the signed trailhead instead (it was worth a shot!).